Coronavirus aid at risk as U.S. lawmakers block Trump's changes

 Trump sparked a record 35-day government shutdown two years ago when he rejected a federal spending bill over what he said was insufficient funding for building a U.S.-Mexico border wall.

-That idled tens of thousands of federal workers and forced military service members and public-safety employees to work without pay.

-Reporting by Andy Sullivan; additional reporting by Brad Heath, Simon Lewis and Steve Holland; Editing by Noeleen Walder and Howard Goller
+Reporting by Andy Sullivan; additional reporting by Brad Heath and Steve Holland; Editing by Noeleen Walder and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.